cse110-sp23-group23/cse110-sp23-group23/admin/meetings/052823-retrospective.md

 #### Why?: The background noises are meant to add to the character of the Zoltar machine as slightly ominous.
 Additionally, the lightning sounds make the machine a bit more foreboding, and make it seem like it is truly working and _generating_ a fortune.

 ### Zoltar machine screen image
-#### How / What? : Added image for Machine screen image: Found image of Zoltar machine, placed into 2D main html, referenced in 2D main js.
+#### How / What?: Added image for Machine screen image: Found image of Zoltar machine, placed into 2D main html, referenced in 2D main js.
 #### Why? : The app needs a frontend in order to generate the tickets, and make it seem as if Zoltar/ the Zoltar machine is doing so.
 Having an image of the machine in the 2D version adds user immersion, as if they are actually using a machine.

 ### Ticket Display